-4.2 Example of the purchaser specified traceability code
+4.2 Example of the purchaser specified UNECE code

 The following example describes: a chicken nugget.
 The chicken nugget is of the highest quality and the quality and trade standard are to be certified by a company specified by the buyer.